ufs-community/land-DA_workflow/doc/source/BuildingRunningTesting/BuildRunLandDA.rst

 Automated Run
 ---------------

 To automate task submission, users must be on a system where :term:`cron` is available.
-On Orion, cron is only available on the orion-login-1 node, so users will need to work on that node when running cron jobs on Orion.
+On Orion, cron is only available on the orion-login-1 node, and likewise on Hercules, it is only available on hercules-login-1, so users will need to work on those nodes when running cron jobs on Orion/Hercules.

 .. code-block:: console